createdotnet/wdk/pages/tutorials/06advanced-colour-functions.md

 last-updated: 03-03-2013
 ---

+> This documentation is in need of [review and further clarification](https://github.com/createdotnet/createdotnet.github.io/issues/8).

 Create's system offers dynamic colours, which enables users to customise their templates.
 These colours can be pulled into your template for use with CSS and is covered in the [Dynamic Styling Tutorial](05dynamic-styling.html).
 The WDK also has a series of useful tags used to modify these dynamic or any other colours.